munificent/craftinginterpreters/book/functions.md

 We need to get from the top of the stack all the way back to `call()`.
 I don't know about you, but to me that sounds like exceptions.
-When we execute a return statement, we'll use an exception to unwind the interpreter past all of the containing statements back to the code that began executing the body.
+When we execute a return statement, we'll use an exception to unwind the interpreter past the visit methods of all of the containing statements back to the code that began executing the body.

 The new visit method looks like this:

 ^code visit-return

-If we have a return value, we evaluate it.
-(Otherwise, we fill in `null` for it, which is the Java representation of `nil`.)
+If we have a return value, we evaluate it, otherwise, we use `nil`.
 Then we take that value and wrap it in a custom exception class and throw it.
 That class is:

 ^code return-exception